CHIPAsia/chip-for-woocommerce/readme.txt

 * WooCommerce refund order

 == Changelog ==

+= 1.2.1 - 2022-11-12 =
+= Add - Support for success_callback verification using public key

 = 1.2.0 - 2022-11-8 =
 * Add - Add filters wc_chip_supports to allow refund to be disabled